 “The Power of Rituals.
 Mendelssohn and Cassirer on the Religious Dimension of Bildung”, Religious Studies 50/4 (2014), 445-464.

 “The First and Second Person Perspective in History.
 Or: Why History is ‘Culture Fiction’”, The Philosophy of Ernst Cassirer.
 A Novel Assessment.
-Ed. by Sebastian Luft and Tyler Friedman (Berlin, Boston: De Gruyter, 2015), 341-60.
+Ed.
+Sebastian Luft, Tyler Friedman.
+Berlin, Boston: De Gruyter, 2015, 341-60.

 Volume reviewed by Francesca Biagioli, The Journal of the International Society for the History of Philosophy of Science 6.1 (2016), 164-67.